 Water Quality > 5-Point Initiative

-First Published October 2019 – In response to increasing water quality concerns, the Finger Lakes Land Trust is launching a new initiative to expand the organization’s current water protection efforts.
+First Published Fall 2019 – In response to increasing water quality concerns, the Finger Lakes Land Trust is launching a new initiative to expand the organization’s current water protection efforts.
 You can download a PDF of this 5-point initiative to share with friends and colleagues who love the Finger Lakes.

 Toxic algae outbreaks within each of the Finger Lakes have generated alarming headlines over the last few years.
 Their persistence is motivating the Land Trust to take immediate action to protect our lakes, streams, and drinking water.